Henri Picciotto

 Center for Innovative Teaching, Urban School of San Francisco (July 2010)

-Center for Innovative Teaching, at Flint Hill School, Oakton VA (June 2010)
+Center for Innovative Teaching, Flint Hill School, Oakton VA (June 2010)

 Center for Innovative Teaching, Urban School of San Francisco (August 2009)